monashcoding/discord-bday-python-bot/README.md

 # Discord Birthday Python Bot

 A Python bot that checks a Notion database for member birthdays and sends a celebratory message to a Discord channel via webhook.
+Written by: [Liam](https://github.com/cuppaLiam)

 ## Environment Variables